-We aim to maintain high standards, adopt best practice for our record keeping and regularly check and report on how we are doing.
+We maintain high standards, adopt best practice for our record keeping and regularly check and report on how we are doing.
 Your information is never collected for direct marketing purposes and is not sold on to any other third parties.
-Your information is not processed overseas.
+Patient records are not processed overseas.

-Information collected about you to deliver your health care is also used to assist with:
+Information collected about you to deliver your care is also used, or could be used, to assist with:

 Donor and Supporter Records